dscripka/openWakeWord/README.md

 pip install openwakeword
 ```

+To (optionally) use [Speex](https://www.speex.org/) noise suppresion on Linux systems to improve performance in noisy environments, install the Speex dependencies: `sudo apt-get install libspeexdsp-dev
+` Many thanks to [TeaPoly](https://github.com/TeaPoly/speexdsp-ns-python) for their Python wrapper of the Speex noise supression libraries.

 For quick local testing, use the included [example script](examples/detect_from_microphone.py) to try streaming detection from a local microphone.

 Adding openWakeWord to your own Python code requires just a few lines: